 No need to rush to the bookstore in December to get a new wall or desk calendar.
 Buy one in January to get a discount.

 Calendars and other physical organizers still hold sway with modern shoppers, Bodge says, in part because people are naturally tactile.

 It feels really good crossing stuff off your to-do list.
 We get it.

 “Planners also remain popular because many planners are designed to help people become more organized, more mindful,” Bodge said, “There is a self-help/self-care benefit.”

 The pandemic may have kept you out of the gym, and you might still be hesitant to return.
 But gyms are known to offer big incentives to sign up and get fit in the New Year.
 Home gym equipment also goes on sale in January, as do scales, according to Consumer Reports.
 Here’s some guidance on what equipment you need for a good, affordable home gym.

 You’ll also be able to find good deals on smartwatches and fitness trackers to help with that resolution.

 The yearly tradition of hosting a white sale dates back to the 1870s, when linens were only available in white.
 But modern white sales include linens and home goods in every color of the rainbow.

-I know, you have an entire 11 months until you get invited to your next ugly sweater party.
-But my Goodwill intel reports that January is the best time to find a truly hideous sweater for way cheap.
+You have an entire 11 months until you get invited to your next ugly sweater party, but you can browse the clothing racks for some heavily discounted Christmas sweaters.
 Other Christmas supplies are also on sale in January, including holiday cards and decorations.